reydarren/Chrome-extension/README.md

 # Chrome-extension
-Chrome extension to grab image URLs, developed for IB CS 1-2
+Crhome extension to grab image URLs. developed for Ib CS 1-2

-This was desigend to show that I can make a chrome extension that can do "something".
+Thisis was designd to show that I can make a chrome extension that can do "something".

-BOTTEM TEXT
+BOTTEM TETX